OfficeDev/office-scripts-docs/docs/resources/samples/getting-started.md

 For the most part, you don't need to abort (`throw`) from your script.
 This is because the script's purpose here is to inform the user that script failed to run due to the absence of input data.
 Ending the script with an error message is sufficient in most cases and is lot simpler to simply `return` out of the `main` function.

-However, if your script is running as part of Power Automation, you may want to abort the flow if certain conditions are not met.
+However, if your script is running as part of Power Automate, you may want to abort the flow if certain conditions are not met.
 It is therefore important to not `return` upon an error but rather issue `throw` statement to abort the script so that the following step doesn't run.

 ```ts
 function main(workbook: ExcelScript.Workbook) {